 What’s the difference between native and non-native irises?

 There are 300+ species of iris found throughout the world.
+The number rises to an incredible 30,000+ if we include iris cultivars.
 All irises worldwide have a shared set of similarities.
 All irises are…

-1. Perennials.
-They come back year after year.
+- Perennials.
+When happy, they come back year after year.

-2. Grown from a bulb or a rhizome.
-Bulbs and rhizomes are bulbous roots that normally are planted close to the surface of the soil.
+- Grown from a bulb or a rhizome.
+Iris bulbs and rhizomes are bulbous roots typically planted close to the soil’s surface.
 The green stems shoot up from this fat rootstock.

-3. Made for pollination.
-The crazy shape of iris flowers is for one thing only: getting a pollinator to pollinate!
+- Shaped for pollination.
+The crazy shape of iris flowers is made to get a pollinator to pollinate.
+Their petals are pollinator runways.

 Now that we know what all irises have in common, let’s talk about what makes native irises special.